SharePoint/sp-dev-docs/docs/spfx/enterprise-guidance.md

 The SharePoint Framework is a new model, an addition to already existing methods, but focused on leveraging more value to user interface customizations such as client-side web parts.
 This framework is designed to work in conjunction with already existing working models and makes it easier to create new user interface customizations in a more supported and sustainable way.

+> [!IMPORTANT]
+> The SharePoint DOM is not a supported API.
+You should avoid taking any dependencies on the DOM structure or CSS styles, which are subject to change and potentially break your solutions.
+SharePoint Framework provides a rich API to customize the SharePoint experience and is the only supported means to interact with the SharePoint DOM.

 ### Compared with add-ins

 SharePoint Add-ins, previously known as SharePoint Apps and introduced in SharePoint 2013, have been one of the only available options of adding customizations to SharePoint Online in a supported and governed way.
 However, SharePoint Add-ins require a lot more infrastructure than necessary in many cases where a simple user interface customization is needed.